New Car Price Terms You Need to Know

 Regional Advertising Fee

-In the great majority of situations, regional ad rates are not negotiable.
-This is because they are generally listed on dealer invoices and are a fixed component of a dealer’s cost.
-They allow suppliers to recuperate any expenses for advertising and selling particular models.
+Regional ad rates are generally not negotiable.
+They are typically listed on dealer invoices and are a fixed component of a dealer’s cost.
+Thus, they allow suppliers to recuperate any expenses for advertising and selling particular models.

-You can be sure that if you see this cost on the dealer invoice, it will also be on your sales contract.
+If you see this cost on the dealer invoice, you can be sure it will also be included in the sales contract.

-However, the manufacturer invoice does not include these charges in some instances.
-You may have some leeway if it does not, but they are included in your sales contract.
+However, the manufacturer’s invoice sometimes does not include these charges.
+If it does not, you may have some leeway, but they are included in your sales contract.
 It all relies on the dealer’s flexibility and the amount you’re paying.

 Are regional ad fees negotiable?